StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Setup Guides/Initial Setup.md

 Otherwise, ``AccountService``s might be directly provided by other Spezi `Componet`s (like the `FirebaseAccountConfiguration`).

 > Note: A given ``AccountService`` implementation might only support storing a fixed set of account values (see ``SupportedAccountKeys``).
-    In those cases you may be required to supply your own ``AccountStorageStandard`` implementation to handle storage of additional account values.
+    In those cases you may be required to supply your own ``AccountStorageConstraint`` implementation to handle storage of additional account values.
 Refer to the <doc:Custom-Storage-Provider> article for information.

 ### Account Setup